Health of the Market

 emergency

 rate cut set the benchmark interest rate between 0% and 0.25%.
+Then the

 [NC] The

-chart below gives an overview of the
+chart gives an overview of the

 situation.
 The market had done well since the termination of the QE3